|

 ocean kayak routes, cruising large lakes or rivers, operating in windy

-conditions, and whitewater upstream travel is beyond the scope of these single
+conditions, and whitewater upstream travel is beyond the scope of these

-motors.
+configurations.
 Previous attempts at

 designing dual-motor systems for small watercraft failed due to lack of modern,

 efficient electronics components.
+Now

 An eCanoe 12DD Motor powering a 20ft Old Town Tripper